Bsmurfy/DNAalignment/README.md

 # DNAalignment

-This program utilizes dynamic programming to align sequences of DNA.
+This program utilizes dynamic programming techniques to optimally align sequences of DNA.